zekidan/pthread-multi-threaded-app/README.md

-## Install dependencies
+## Installing dependencies

 This application requires Allegro4 to run.
-The suggested way to install is:
+The suggested way to install it is:

 `sudo apt-get install liballegro4.4 liballegro4-4dev`